 13 Black Seed Oil And Breast Pain

-Some women may experience breast pain which coincides with their menstrual cycles and/or premenstrual syndrome.
+Some women may experience breast pain that coincides with their menstrual cycles and/or premenstrual syndrome.
 Medically, this condition is called cyclic mastalgia.
 At least one investigation has noted black cumin seed oil applied to the site of pain was effective at reducing breast pain compared to a placebo.

 My Thoughts: While I think we need more research, it can't hurt to try if you have breast pain.